parzival-space/discord-domain-watcher/README.md

 # Domain Watcher

-Domain Watcher is  Discord bot that displays the status of your domains using channels directly inside your server.</br>
+Domain Watcher is a Discord bot that displays the status of your domains using channels directly inside your server.</br>
 I host a public version of this bot.
 If you want this bot on your server, just click [here](https://discord.com/oauth2/authorize?client_id=874997730433433631&scope=bot&permissions=8).</br>

 </br>